cryostatio/cryostat-operator/docs/config.md

     CREDENTIALS=cryostats.operator.cryostat.io
 ```

+If custom mapping is specified, the user is also required to create a ClusterRole that defines access rules for mapped Kubernetes resources.

-The property `.spec.authProperties` can then be set to this ConfigMap to configure Cryostat to use this mapping instead of the default ones.
+The property `.spec.authProperties` can then be set to configure Cryostat to use this mapping instead of the default ones.
 ```yaml
 apiVersion: operator.cryostat.io/v1beta1
 kind: Cryostat